frank-dspeed/webcomponent-engineering/README.md

 The best way to Integrate styles is to use a style component a String only Component that renders the style tag for a given section. this allows good templating and keeps the components crisp.

+## If you want to deal with customElements that get inserted dynamical
+First of all this Both are DOM Only patterns and should be only used to create Frameworks and Editors this is not the best way to render components in general.
+For example backbone, react, vue, donejs, svelt and many others do not use customElement api by default.
+While Angular for example does use that API by default.
+- use CustomElements Api
+- use MutationObserver for on insert events use subtree true to do it on Application level.